Peter Tinley: Political career

 In 2006, former federal opposition leader Kim Beazley approached Tinley to run for the federal Division of Stirling as the Labor Party's endorsed candidate at the 2007 election.
 The sitting member, Liberal MP Michael Keenan, retained the seat with a slightly reduced majority.

-Upon the resignation of former Premier Alan Carpenter from the safe Labor state seat of Willagee, Tinley was preselected to run for Labor at the resulting by-election on 28 November 2009.
+Upon the resignation of former premier Alan Carpenter from the safe Labor state seat of Willagee, Tinley was preselected to run for Labor at the resulting by-election on 28 November 2009.
 He was ultimately elected as the member for Willagee with over 60% of the two-party-preferred vote against the Greens' Hsien Harper.

-Upon Labor's election to government at the 2017 state election, Tinley was appointed to the McGowan Ministry as Minister for Mines and Petroleum, Veterans Issues, and Youth on 17 March.
+Upon Labor's election to government at the 2017 state election, Tinley was appointed to the McGowan Ministry as minister for mines and petroleum, Veterans Issues, and Youth on 17 March.
 Five days later on 22 March, Tinley resigned as Mines and Petroleum minister, to avoid any claim of conflict of interest due to a family member working in the industry, and exchanged the Housing portfolio with Bill Johnston.
 Tinley later became Western Australia's Asian Engagement Minister.

 On 19 March 2021, after the 2021 state election, Tinley was unexpectedly removed from cabinet.
+After spending almost three years as a backbencher, on 14 March 2024 Tinley announced that he would not seek re-election at the 2025 state election.

+Returned & Services League of Australia

+Peter Tinley joined the The Returned & Services League of Australia (RSL Australia) about 2010.
+As of 2025, he was a member of the Cockburn Sub-Branch in Western Australia and chair of the Veterans' Transition Centre in Western Australia, a 70-bed facility supporting veterans at risk of homelessness.
+On 16 October 2025 he was elected as the national president of the league.